 7985 Financial Dr, Brampton (905) 453-1000

-A short drive north of Mississauga, The Crown and Lion English Pub in Brampton doesn’t particularly resemble a traditional UK watering hole from the outside – its façade is more shopping plaza chic than grand Victorian edifice – but it more than makes up for it with its interior: with plenty of rich mahogany panelling, lush red carpets and lots of comfortable seating cross the tables, bar stools and banquettes that surround the lengthy bar, what you have is the ambience of a proper Brit ‘boozer’ right in the middle of Mississauga.
+A short drive north of Mississauga, The Crown and Lion English Pub in Brampton doesn’t particularly resemble a traditional UK watering hole from the outside – its façade is more shopping plaza chic than the grand Victorian tower – but it more than makes up for it with its interior: with plenty of rich mahogany panelling, lush red carpets and lots of comfortable seating cross the tables, bar stools and banquettes that surround the lengthy bar, what you have is the ambience of a proper Brit’ boozer’ right in the middle of Mississauga.

-For beer enthusiasts The Crown and Lion offers an impressive amount of bitters, ales and lagers imported from ‘The Motherland’, most of which are on tap, and its menu it positively enormous, running the gamut from soups and salads to starters and sharing plates, daily specials (for example, Monday is ‘Wing Day’, while Saturday is for fajitas), along with a choice of burgers, grill items and hearty comfort food including steak and Guinness pie, liver and onions or the house curry.
+For beer enthusiasts, The Crown and Lion offer an impressive amount of bitters, ales and lagers imported from ‘The Motherland’, most of which are on tap.
+Its menu is positively enormous, running the gamut from soups and salads to starters and sharing plates, daily specials (for example, Monday is ‘Wing Day’, while Saturday is for fajitas), along with a choice of burgers, grill items and hearty comfort food including steak and Guinness pie, liver and onions or the house curry.

 780 Burnhamthorpe Rd W, Mississauga (905) 275-3245

-Running the Crown and Lion a close race for best classic wood-accented pub interior in Mississauga is Cooper’s Pub, found right in the heart of the city on Burnhamthorpe Road West.
+Running the Crown and Lion, a close race for the best classic wood-accented pub interior in Mississauga, is Cooper’s Pub, found right in the heart of the city on Burnhamthorpe Road West.

-With décor that screams ‘traditional Irish’ – think emerald carpeting, raised drinking and dining areas, glass and brass room dividers and an abundance of leather Chesterfield sofa-style cubicles – Cooper’s simply demands sinking plenty of the black stuff while you enjoy the buzzing atmosphere and watch a choice of sports on fifteen televisions dotted around the walls and above the redbrick fireplace.
+With décor that screams ‘traditional Irish’ – think emerald carpeting, raised drinking and dining areas, glass and brass room dividers and an abundance of leather Chesterfield sofa-style cubicles – Cooper’s demands sinking plenty of the black stuff.
+At the same time, you enjoy the buzzing atmosphere and watch a choice of sports on fifteen televisions dotted around the walls and above the redbrick fireplace.

-Cooper’s prides itself on being your ‘neighbourhood pub’ providing great food, service and atmosphere, and the menu is something to behold: packed with crowd-pleasers such as steak & kidney pie, bangers ‘n mash and shepherd’s pie, along with handcrafted burgers, grill choices, a raft of appetizers and salads, soups, poutines, spuds and sandwiches.
+Cooper’s prides itself on being your ‘neighbourhood pub’ providing great food, service and atmosphere.
+The menu is something to behold: packed with crowd-pleasers such as steak & kidney pie, bangers’ n mash and shepherd’s pie, along with handcrafted burgers, grill choices, a raft of appetizers and salads, soups, poutines, spuds and sandwiches.

 1965 Britannia Rd W, Mississauga (905) 858-7768